 Respiratory Therapists can work in: Critical Care Units, Emergency Rooms, Neonatal and Pediatric Units, Operating Rooms, Skilled Nursing Facilities, Doctor’s Offices, Asthma Education Programs or Smoking Cessation Programs.

 Collin College’s Respiratory Care Program prepares individuals for an allied health specialty in the clinical care and management of respiratory disorders.
 The 22-month program will prepare students to apply for the Therapist Multiple Choice and Clinical Simulation Credentialing Exams given by the National Board for Respiratory Care.
 The college also partners with Midwestern State University to offer a Bachelor of Science in Respiratory Care online completion program.

 For individuals who hold a Certified Respiratory Therapist (CRT) credential who would like to become registry-eligible, please contact the Program Director.

 Licensure Notice: Students who have been involved with the criminal system, please be advised that your background could keep you from being licensed by the State of Texas.
 If you have a question about your background and licensure, please speak with your faculty member or the department chair.
 You also have the right to request a criminal history evaluation letter from the applicable licensing agency.

-Science courses that are part of the curriculum but completed at a regionally accredited institution, must have been completed within five years of the Fall semester of the admission year in order to receive transfer credits.
+Science courses that are part of the curriculum but completed at an institutionally accredited college/university, must have been completed within five years of the Fall semester of the admission year in order to receive transfer credits.
 The minimum passing grade for all Respiratory Care lecture, lab and clinical course work is a C.